The importance of writing in the curriculum

 We continue to provide a wide range of opportunities for children to develop their writing skills.
 We ensure that activities are purposeful and linked to other curriculum areas, which provide contexts for children to apply their skills, endeavouring to ensure real audiences as often as possible.

-Through the Talk for Writing techniques, an emphasis is still placed on children developing their oral skills as a pre-requisite to writing and the use of a wide range of speaking, listening and drama techniques are used to provide children with opportunities to explore and extend their talk as a preparation for writing.
+Through the Talk for Writing techniques, an emphasis is still placed on children developing their oral skills and vocabulary as a pre-requisite to writing and the use of a wide range of speaking, listening and drama techniques are used to provide children with opportunities to explore and extend their talk as a preparation for writing.

 We make clear links with children’s reading skills and texts are often used as a basis for developing writing skills.
 Children take part in text analysis activities in order to imitate others' work, before attempting work of their own.

 Children are involved in a daily Read Write Inc phonics lesson to aid the development of spelling which also feeds into English sessions.
-In Year 2, or when appropriate based on each child’s individual needs, children will start the ‘No Nonsense’ spelling programme which provides specific lessons based on the objectives and demands of the new national curriculum.

 Key Stage 2